 Special education services, as identified in a student’s Individualized Education Plan (IEP), must be provided with eligible non-Title III funds.
 However, supplementary EL services may be provided to improve the instruction of ELs with a disability.
 (Title III, sections 3115(d)(7) and 3115 (g).)

-Additionally, desktop monitoring and evaluation of the effectiveness of district and school EL program and services is also conducted through a review of the following data sources:
+Additionally, desktop monitoring and evaluation of the effectiveness of district and school EL program and services are also conducted through a review of the following data sources: